Bermuda: Offshore Business Sectors

-The Bermuda Monetary Authority published a consultation paper in May, 2010, with a view to aligning the regulatory framework for funds and fund administrators.
+The BMA published a consultation paper in May, 2010, with a view to aligning the regulatory framework for funds and fund administrators.
 The Amendment Act included the following:

 - Definition of service provider to include auditors appointed to a fund.

 - Requirement for exempted funds to appoint an investment manager, registrar, custodian and broker.

 - Right of objection by the Authority to change of control of a fund.